November 30th

 Similarly, in a land where we want to call home, there should be:

-3. King (not necessarily the same designation, but a leader) - depicts order in the society, no anarchy
+3. King (not necessarily the same designation, but a leader)—depicts order in the society and not anarchy.

 These five essentials promise progress and prosperity to the community.
-Also, it is the responsibility and prime duty of these figures, to make sure that society receives their services in an appropriate manner.
+Also, it is the responsibility and prime duty of these figures, to make sure that society receives their services in a timely and appropriate manner.

 Make a home where there are prospects for prosperity!